-End of June 2020 and the western world is trying to recover from the covid-19 lockdown.
+End of June 2020 the Western world is trying to recover from the COVID-19 lockdown.
 How much is the damage caused by the coronavirus and how this economic shutdown will affect the markets remains to be seen.
 Is there going to be a quick recovery, or there will be a recession?
 Where should I invest my savings now?
 Investing in gold now in July 2020 could be a good move.

 When the market crashes you get a W move.
 Very rarely you will get a V move and yet, if we look at the economic numbers, they are catastrophic, but we are back to all-time highs.
 There has to be a reason for that and there is.

 The central banks, Fed, ECB, and Asian banks have been pumping vast amounts of credit into the economy.
 That is what is pushing up equities.
 The market is telling us these market highs are due to a large amount of inflation, caused by liquidity the central banks have created.
 It is not the market rising, it is the value of money forming.

 The only reason stocks are so high is because inflation is coming.
 If inflation is on the way, where do you put your money?
 Many investors and financial experts say gold and rightly so.
 Most investors are small, they do not own large amounts of credit.
 However, billionaires, fund managers, and so on only have one place to put their money to get away from inflation and that place is equities.